-I have always had dreams of spending a summer in a villa somewhere in Tuscany.
-Long ago, I read Frances Mayes’ book, Under the Tuscan Sun, and have fantasized ever since, of that quiet, simple life.
+White Bean Soup with rosemary and pancetta is a flavorful, comforting soup, made easily in about 30 minutes!I have always had dreams of spending a summer in a villa somewhere in Tuscany.
+Long ago, I read Frances Mayes’ book, Under the Tuscan Sun, and have fantasized ever since, for that quiet, simple life.

 I like impromptu entertaining…an afternoon visit that stretches into an early evening dinner.
 I always have enough in my pantry to throw together a simple meal at the last minute.

 I used The Barefoot Contessa’s, Rosemary White Bean Soup as a starting point, but instead of using dried, substituted canned beans, so that the dish would come together in under a half hour.
-I also decided to add applewood smoked bacon for a little more flavor.
+I also decided to add pancetta for a little more flavor and a “Tuscan twist”.
 This, of course, can be omitted if you prefer.

 - 1 large onion chopped, about 1 1/2 cups

-- 1 cloves garlic minced
+- 2 cloves garlic minced

 - 1 quart chicken or vegetable broth

-- 1 small branch fresh rosemary 3-4 inches
+- 1 spring fresh rosemary 3-4 inches

 - 1 bay leaf